friendica/red/doc/Permissions.md

 The contact edit screen offers a slider to select a degree of friendship with the contact.
 Think of this as a measure of how much you dislike them.
 1 is for people you like, whose posts you want to see all the time.
 99 is for people you can't stand, whose posts you never want to see.
 Once you've assigned a value here, you can use the affinity tool (assuming you have it enabled) on the network page to filter content based on this number.

 The slider has both a minimum and maximum value.
 Posts will only be shown from people who fall between this range.
+Affinity has no relation to permissions, and is only useful in conjunction with the affinity tool feature.